 - Move the chicken around so the sauce will surround them.
 Bring to a boil, turn down heat and let simmer partially covered for about an hour.

-- Meanwhile in 2 tablespoons of olive oil saute the onions, mushrooms and carrots.
+- Meanwhile in 2 tablespoons of olive oil saute the pearl onions, mushrooms and carrots.

 - When vegetables are slightly softened, add them to the Dutch oven.